 - 5 users with unlimited private Git repos

-- 10 web, mobile, or API apps with 1 GB storage and 1 hour per day
+- Up to 10 web or API apps with 1 GB storage and 1 hour per day

-- Embed AI text reading and comprehension capabilities into applications (up to 3 million characters)
+- Embed text reading and comprehension capabilities into applications with 3 million characters per month

 Azure gives you free access to dozens of their products and tools.
 The above is a tiny sample of them.
 Many are free for as long as you maintain an account.
 Some are only free for the first 12 months of being a new customer.
 The ones listed above are all forever-free.

-Best for students interested in modern frontend frameworks
+Best for students interested in deploying static sites

-Netlify is an excellent platform for students looking to host their web projects for free, especially if you’re working with static sites or modern frameworks like React, Vue, or Gatsby (check out their full list of supported frameworks).
-With its seamless integration with Git repositories, you can easily deploy your projects with just a few clicks.
+Cloudflare Pages is an excellent platform for students looking to host their web projects for free, especially those working with static sites or modern frameworks like React, Vue, or Vite (check out Cloudflare’s full list of supported frameworks).

 Recommended plan 💡